doocs/leetcode/README_EN.md

 1. <kbd>Fork</kbd> [this repository](https://github.com/doocs/leetcode) to your own GitHub account and then <kbd>clone</kbd> it to your local machine.
 1. Make some changes to your leetcode repository, then <kbd>add</kbd>, <kbd>commit</kbd> and <kbd>push</kbd> the changes to your remote GitHub repository.
-1. Submit a pull request with your changes!
+1. Create a pull request with your changes!
 1. See [CONTRIBUTING](https://github.com/doocs/.github/blob/main/CONTRIBUTING.md) or [GitHub Help](https://help.github.com/en) for more details.

 <p align="center">